 Rabies is a Reportable Disease

 Potential human exposure to rabies is a 4-hour reportable disease in the state of Kansas.
 This means, that any potential human exposure to rabies must be reported to public health authorities within four hours of exposure.

 To report diseases, contact the health department's 24/7 number for notifiable/reportable disease and public health emergencies: 785-317-0471 or the KDHE Epidemiology Hotline: 1-877-427-7317

 Carbon Monoxide Poisoning

 Carbon Monoxide (CO) is a colorless, odorless gas created as a byproduct of fossil fuel burning (gasoline, wood, coal, natural gas, oil, and methane).
 In the home, heating and cooking equipment can produce carbon monoxide.
-Suspected cases of carbon monoxide poisoning are are investigated by Kansas Department of Health & Environment (KDHE) staff.
-Signs and symptoms of CO poisoning include: fatigue, headache, dizziness, and nausea.
+Suspected cases of carbon monoxide poisoning are being investigated by the Kansas Department of Health & Environment (KDHE) staff.
+Signs and symptoms of CO poisoning include fatigue, headache, dizziness, and nausea.